-In our series, we’ll gather what you need to consider before commencing your startup business, and what are the common mistakes when your breakthrough idea evolves into a product and reaches its market.
+In our series, we’ll gather what you need to consider before commencing your startup business, and what the common mistakes are when your breakthrough idea evolves into a product and reaches its market.
 We will talk about the validation of your idea, the steps to take before reaching out to potential investors, the type of financing you could consider, and what defines a great MVP.

 Before jumping to these topics, let’s lay the foundation first.

 What Makes a Startup?

 Startup seems to share the fate of many trends and buzzwords.
 In hope of extra clicks and sales, thousands of companies, initiatives, and events advertise themselves with this popular and often overused keyword even if they have nothing to do with the original concept.
 To clean startups from the expanded, blurry meaning, we go back to the basic definition.